shipshapecode/website-nuxt/content/blog/posts/2022-07-08-serverless-functions-direct-to-aws-with-ember-and-go.md

 Before we start you'll want to ensure you have an AWS account with the AWS CLI configured locally.

-By default, if you run `npx create-sst <your-app-name>`, SST provides a full stack application, including an RDS or Dynamo database, and a GraphQL api as well - among other things.
-Those offerings are powerful and could be a solution for your project, but for the sake of simplicity and staying focused on only adding serverless functions as api routes for our application, we'll use a more stripped down [SST template](https://docs.sst.dev/packages/create-sst#--template) to limit what is installed.
+By default, if you run `npx create-sst <your-app-name>`, SST provides a full-stack application, including an RDS or Dynamo database, and a GraphQL API as well - among other things.
+Those offerings are powerful and could be a solution for your project, but for the sake of simplicity and staying focused on only adding serverless functions as API routes for our application, we'll use a more stripped-down [SST template](https://docs.sst.dev/packages/create-sst#--template) to limit what is installed.

 To get started we'll run `npx create-sst@latest --minimal <your-app-name>`.
-This will generate a new SST project that includes only the minimal set of things needed to form a SST app with serverless functions.
+This will generate a new SST project that includes only the minimal set of things needed to form an SST app with serverless functions.
 You'll notice that we are presented with an option to choose a template:

 ![Minimal SST Command and serverless function template choice](/img/blog/serverlesss-functions-direct-to-aws-with-ember/select-a-template-sst-minimal.png)

 We could choose the `javascript-starter` template if we wanted to create a serverless function written in Node.js.
-However, since we're presented the option, let's do something different this time and choose `go-starter`.
+However, since we're presented with the option, let's do something different this time and choose `go-starter`.
 This will generate the project for us, but the serverless functions will be written in [Go lang](https://go.dev/) instead.
 Here's a look at the Go servless function that's generated:

 ![Go lang serverless function](/img/blog/serverlesss-functions-direct-to-aws-with-ember/go-lang-serverless-function.png)

 ## Adding in Ember

-Now that we have a SST project started, let's navigate into that project and generate a new Ember.js application at the SST project root with `npx ember-cli@latest new frontend`.
+Now that we have an SST project started, let's navigate into that project and generate a new Ember.js application at the SST project root with `npx ember-cli@latest new frontend`.
 We'll call the new Ember project, frontend, to keep things generalized and we'll also note that the frontend code here doesn't have to be Ember.
 There are many examples that you can auto-generate with the `npx create-sst@latest --examples` command that will come pre-packaged with an example frontend repository.
-Hopefully, one day one of those examples will include Ember, but for now there's a small piece of manual configuration we need to set in place for things to work.
+Hopefully, one day one of those examples will include Ember, but for now, there's a small piece of manual configuration we need to set in place for things to work.

 ## Connecting the Wires